seancorfield/next-jdbc/doc/result-set-builders.md

 In [Getting Started](/doc/getting-started.md), it was noted that, by default, `execute!` and `execute-one!` return result sets as (vectors of) hash maps with namespace-qualified keys as-is.
 If your database naturally produces uppercase column names from the JDBC driver, that's what you'll get.
 If it produces mixed-case names, that's what you'll get.

+*Note: Some databases do not return the table name in the metadata by default.
+If you run into this, you might try adding `:ResultSetMetaDataOptions "1"` to your db-spec (so it is passed as a property to the JDBC driver when you create connections).
+If your database supports that, it will perform additional work to try to add table names to the result set metadata.
+It has been reported that Oracle just plain old does not support table names at all in its JDBC drivers.*

 The default builder for rows and result sets creates qualified keywords that match whatever case the JDBC driver produces.
 That builder is `next.jdbc.result-set/as-maps` but there are several options available:

 * `as-maps` -- table-qualified keywords as-is, the default, e.g., `:ADDRESS/ID`, `:myTable/firstName`,